Ivar Bentsen: Vallekilde and Holbæk

 Bentsen became the principal of his father's craft school in Vallekilde in 1908–1911.
 He then founded his own school in Holbæk, which he led from 1913 to 1920.
 He had designed a house for his own use at Bakkekammen 1 (1912–1913), where he also ran his private architectural practice.
 Bentsen later designed many other houses in the area, both on Bakkekammen and the adjacent street, Bakkekammen.
 He was responsible for designing a wide range of other buildings in Holbæk (Odsherred area), including dairies, schools, farm buildings, and private homes.
 His largest commission was the design of the new North West Zealand Electricity Plant in Svinninge.
 In 1915, Bentsen was a co-founder of Landsforeningen Bedre Byggeskik.

 Bentsen collaborated with Kai Nielsen on the redesign of Nlågårds Plads in Copenhagen.
 In 1919, he created a proposal for a new opera house and concert hall at the old site of Copenhagen Central Station.

 Back to Copenhagen

-In 1920 Bentsen returned to Copenhagen to work at the Royal Danish Art Academy's School of architecture, initially as Carl Petersen's assistant and then, from 1923, succeeding him as a professor.
+In 1920 Bentsen returned to Copenhagen to work at the Royal Danish Art Academy's School of Architecture, initially as Carl Petersen's assistant and then, from 1923, succeeding him as a professor.
 He still focused on residential architecture in his private practice, ranging from single-family detached homes over terraced housing developments (Bakkehusene) to apartment buildings (Kastelshaven).
-In 1932, he was commissioned to design the Niels Steensen Memorial Hospital in Insulime Laboratory in Gentofte.
+In 1932, he was commissioned to design the Niels Steensen Memorial Hospital, an Insulime Laboratory in Gentofte.